Automic/terraform-provider-cda/README.md

 Terraform Continuous Deliver Automation Provider
 ==================
 The CDA provider is used to create and configure Entities in your CDA system.
-See the Usage and Documentation sections for an introduction to the provider.
+See the Usage sections for an introduction to the provider.

 Requirements
 ------------